NVIDIA-Merlin/NVTabular/examples/inference_triton/README.md

 I0216 15:28:24.068597 71 http_server.cc:2736] Started Metrics Service at 0.0.0.0:8002
 ```

-All the models should show "READY" status to indicate that they loaded correctly.
+All the models should show "READY" status to indicate that they are loaded correctly.
 If a model fails to load the status will report the failure and a reason for the failure.
-If your model is not displayed in the table check the path to the model repository and your CUDA drivers.
+If your model is not displayed in the table, check the path to the model repository and your CUDA drivers.

 Once the models are successfully loaded, you can run the `movielens_inference` notebook to send requests to the Triton IS.